team-dev-docs/devdocsprod-dev-docs/docs/internal docs/Customize your AI Generation.md

 ```

+You can then customize the questions you want the AI To answer from your code by adusting the questions in the JSON or adding new ones to the JSON.
+The title can be thought of as a header within your documentation.
+Here you can also set the AI to run every time you save by keeping the "onSave" prompt as true.
+Alternatively, you can turn the auto generate on save feature off by setting the "onSave" prompt to false.

 ## Step 5: Run the AI on Code File of Choice

 Select the file you wish to be documented.
 From there, open the command palette, search and select dev-docs: generate documentation or run <code>shift command d</code>